harveyfullstack/zellij-todo/README.md

 ### Host Filesystem Access

-The plugin saves todos to `~/.config/zellij/todos.json` for global persistence across all Zellij sessions.
+The plugin saves todos to a configurable location for persistence across sessions.
+By default, it saves to `.zellij_todos.json` in the directory where Zellij was launched.
+For global todos across all sessions, configure the plugin with a specific directory path.

 ## Install